 11. Teamwork skills.
 Whether working externally or internally, recruiters need to function within a team to find the best employees for an organization.

 12. IT skills.
 In the 21st century, IT skills are no longer a necessity for IT roles only.
-Basic understanding of IT skills can go a long way for a recruiter’s success.
+A basic understanding of IT skills can go a long way for a recruiter’s success.
 On the one hand, it implies the use of recruitment software.
 On the other hand, recruiters’ knowledge of job-related IT skills (programming, design, system administration…) can help them greatly in finding candidates in these fields.

 13. Being target-driven.
 Often times, companies depend on recruiters, who have to hire X amount of people by a certain date.
 Target-driven recruiters keep company performance in mind and hit their numbers in time.
 We’ve put together a guide to recruiting metrics, with a free template, if you’re interested.